Kurento/kurento/kurento-media-server/README.exp.md

 Running a Docker container is a very customizable operation, so you'll want to read the [Docker run reference](https://docs.docker.com/engine/reference/run/) and find out the command options that are needed for your project.

-This is a good starting point, which runs the latest *Kurento Media Server* (KMS) image with default options:
+This is a good starting point, which runs the latest Kurento Media Server image with default options:

 ```
 $ docker pull kurento/kurento-media-server-exp:<BranchName>